MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Field Experiment

 \subsection{Participants}

 We sent out recruitment material on social media platforms.
 We included a screening survey aiming to identify potential participants who showed signs of smartphone addiction and the willing to reduce their smartphone use.
-Specifically, besides basic demographics, we included four questions selected from the SAS and self-efficacy questionnaires.
-We also included questions about the willingness to reduce smartphone use, the extent of habitual phone use, future plans for the next five weeks, and a screenshot of phone usage time of the last week.
-We excluded users who (1) did not show signs of smartphone addiction (SAS sub-score < 15), or (2) were unwilling to reduce smartphone use, or (3) had a total weekly usage time of less than 20 hours, or (4) those who had special plans such as long-term travel in the next five weeks (which may shift their phone usage patterns).
+Specifically, besides basic demographics, we included four questions selected from the SAS and self-efficacy questionnaires, questions about the willingness to reduce smartphone use, the extent of habitual phone use, future plans for the next five weeks, and a screenshot of phone usage time of the last week.
+We excluded users (1) without signs of smartphone addiction (SAS sub-score < 15), or (2) unwilling to reduce smartphone use, or (3) less than 20 hours of weekly phone use, or (4) having special plans such as long-term travel in the next five weeks (which may shift their phone usage patterns).

 We received a total of 42 responses.
 We recruited 31 participants after the screening process.
 6 participants voluntarily dropped out during the study.
 For the remaining participants, we divided them into groups according to counterbalanced intervention orders.
 We conducted a Kruskal-Wallis test analysis to ensure that groups had no significant difference in the SAS scores and self-efficacy scores.
-In the end, 25 participants completed the entire study (females=13, males=12, age=22±2 years).
-Among them, 17 participants were undergraduates, 5 were graduate students, and 3 were professionals.
+In the end, 25 participants completed the entire study (females=13, males=12, age=22±2 years), including 17 undergraduates, 5 graduate students, and 3 professionals.